doemagne/tennis/note.md

  $ git checkout -b new-branch-name
  #Navigate into Branch
  $ git checkout branch-name
+ $ git checkout main
 #Display Current Branch of remote repository
  $ git bramch

+#What is a Pull Request? -> a request for code from one repository to be put into a bramchline of another repository.

 #Git Branching
 #Master Branch [main] - naming convention for default branch